bgrasmo/100daysofcode/README.md

 <b>Splitting javascript accross multiple files</b><br>
 Can add multiple ```<script></script>``` tags in the header of the HTML document like with stylesheets.
 They will be loaded in the order they are in.

+## Section 12: Advanced JavaScript, working with the DOM
 <b>The global window and document objects</b><br>
 Two global variables are always available, as they are built in: ```window``` and ```document```